harp/harpjs.com/public/docs/development/rules.md

 ### Five simple rules you can count on when making templates for a Harp Application.

 Rather than offering a complex feature set, Harp has simple rules on how it works.
 Harp is a katana, not a swiss army knife.
-By understanding the rules, one will know how to effectively use harp.
+By understanding the rules, one will know how to effectively use Harp.

 1. ## Convention over Configuration.

     Harp will function with as little as a `public/index.html` file and **doesn't require any configuration** to get going.
 To add more routes just add more files.
-All harp's features are based off conventions that you will discover by learning the rest of these rules.
+All Harp's features are based off conventions that you will discover by learning the rest of these rules.

     Harp is about offering a sane development framework which follows established best practices.
 Harp is not designed to be everything to everyone, but what it does, it does perfectly.